kisslinux/kisslinux.github.io/pages/faq.md

 ## How should I refer to the distribution?

-KISS is called "KISS" or "KISS Linux", refer to it as so!
+KISS is called "KISS", refer to it as so!

 ## Why is the distribution called "KISS"?